space-sh/space/doc/space-modules/how-space-modules-work.md

 When defining two namespaces on the command line only the third namespace will be automatically loaded, in this case the file b.yaml (not somemodule).

 #### Dimensions
-For more complex combinations of modules, there is also the concept of Dimensions. _Space_ can handle up to three dimensions.
+For more complex combinations of modules, there is also the concept of dimensions. _Space_ can handle up to three dimensions.
 This is a cuboid X*Y*Z, where X, Y and Z are one or more nodes that will be run in combination.

 An example of that is X could be a list of things to operate on, Y could be one or more operations to apply to each thing and Z could be one or more "hosts" where these things exist.